Public sector

 Priority check

-Fast, reliable prioritization of the most important concerns
+Citizen participation in urban planning enabled a quick and reliable prioritization of the most important concerns.

 Innovation radar